Pushplaybang/wordpress-docker-local-environment/README.md

 # wordpress-docker-local-environment
 Local WordPress Development Environment Using Docker, quickly configurable for theme and plugin development.

-Includes:
+### This Environment Includes:

  * DB - MariaDB (MySQL drop-in replacement)
  * PHP7 - PHP is processed in its own container using PHP FPM